New Mexico Court Records

 Phone: (575) 445–8077

 If the violator is unable to pay the full fine at once, the court may set up a payment plan.
-However, the offender must contact the court to find out if this option is available.
+However, the offender can contact the court to find out if this option is available.
 Furthermore, paying a ticket may attract additional penalties, such as the addition of points to the offender’s driving record.
 The addition of pints to a record leads to increased auto insurance rates for the offending driver.

 Can You Pay New Mexico Traffic Tickets Online?

-How do I Pay a Ticket online in New Mexico?
+How Do I Pay a Ticket Online in New Mexico?

 What is the New Mexico Traffic Ticketing System?

 The Motor Vehicle Division uses a point system to track and determine penalties for various traffic violations in New Mexico.
 Typically, the division issues a warning when a driver accumulates six points within one year and awards penalties to drivers who accumulate 7 - 10 points within one year.
-Collecting seven or more points within one year attracts the suspension of the driver’s license for 90 days.
-Accumulating more points within 12 months results in lengthier suspension of the driver’s license.
+Collecting seven or more points within one year may attract the suspension of the driver’s license for 90 days.
+Accumulating more points within 12 months usually results in lengthier suspension of the driver’s license.

 Points on a driver’s record expire after two years, but the offense remains on the violator’s record.
 The Motor Vehicle Division may also issue a temporary or permanent revocation of a driver’s license if the violation is a serious offense such as a DUI or vehicular manslaughter.
 The reinstatement requirements for a suspended or revoked driver’s license differ with the circumstances surrounding the violation.
 Nevertheless, most violators may have to:

-• Serve the entire suspension
+- Serve the entire suspension

-• Complete a driver improvement course
+- Complete a driver improvement course

-• Provide a certificate of insurance
+- Provide a certificate of insurance

-• Pay a reinstatement fee
+- Pay a reinstatement fee

-• Retake a driver’s license exam
+- Retake a driver’s license exam

 How Do I Know if I Have a Traffic Ticket in New Mexico?

+A typical driving record contains your complete driving history, including crash reports, DUIs, and citation history.
+Typically, the requester is required to provide the driver’s date of birth, license number, and other required information.
 In-person and mail driving record requests may be made by visiting the closest MVD office in New Mexico.
-The Motor Vehicle Division maintains a directory of all local offices on this web page.
-Likewise, independent service providers allow interested parties to know the status of any traffic ticket on a driver’s record.
+The Motor Vehicle Division maintains a directory of the local offices on this web page.
+Likewise, independent service providers allow interested parties to know the status of a traffic ticket on a driver’s record.
 This option is especially useful when searching for multiple traffic tickets in different jurisdictions.

 How Can I Find a Lost Traffic Ticket in New Mexico?